FrancoisPorcher/FrancoisPorcher/README.md

 - 🏢 Currently a Research Scientist intern at Meta (FAIR).
 - 🎓 Alumnus of UC Berkeley (❤️☀️), where I earned my Master's degree in AI/Computer Sciences in May 2023.
 I also obtained Bachelor of Science in Engineering from CentraleSupelec.
-- 📚 And for a bit of fun, I challenged myself to get a Master’s in Pure Mathematics from Paris Saclay, which is one of the toughest Mathematics curriculum.
-Was fun, but quite hard ngl haha
+- 📚 I also challenged myself to get a Master’s in Pure Mathematics from Paris Saclay, which is one of the toughest Mathematics curriculum.
+One of the toughest but most rewarding classes I have ever followed.
 - ✏️ **Author**: I share insights and research on my [Medium Blog](https://medium.com/@francoisporcher).
-- 🎸 Hobbies: I enjoy shredding on the electric guitar, hiking, and staying active with sports (🏋️‍♂️, 🏃‍♂️, 🏊‍♂️).
+- 🎸 **Hobbies:** I enjoy shredding on the electric guitar, hiking, and staying active with sports (🏋️‍♂️, 🏃‍♂️, 🏊‍♂️).
 I also love learning new languages!
 I currently speak 🇫🇷, 🇪🇸, 🇬🇧 fluently, and I’m currently focusing on 🇩🇪 and 🇮🇹.

 ## 🔭 Core Research Interests